 We can break this answer down into 2 likely scenarios.
 The first is that you can’t be bothered to store it, which is absolutely fine.
 Shuffling your shed or garage around to fit in a dining set and deck chairs can be a lot of work.

 The other reason is a simple lack of storage space.
 Other than folding and stackable chairs, furniture takes up a lot of room.
-Finding somewhere to store a full-size table is a challenge, regardless of whether you live in an apartment or house.
+There are plenty of small apartment storage ideas out there, but finding somewhere to store a full-size table is a challenge, regardless of whether you live in an apartment or house.

 The quickest answer to what furniture can be left outside is anything synthetic.
 Metal is also an option, provided it’s coated.
 You could have bare metal, but there’s every chance it’ll rust.